 - 50 to 60% of food waste is delivered to local farmers for consumption by pigs

-- Before it leaves the property, a staff of 20 waste managers sort trash produced by customers every day
+- Before it leaves the property, a staff of 20 waste managers sorts trash produced by customers every day

-- Aluminum cans are donated to a local charity which turns around and sells them.
+- Aluminum cans are donated to a local charity that turns around and sells them.